Last Updated on February 18, 2023

 A lot of the beaches have walking/biking trails, too.

-As mentioned, finding a parking spot in a car can also be difficult at the busier places.
+As mentioned, finding a parking spot in a car can also be difficult in the busier places.

 There are several companies on the island where you can rent bicycles.